 Despite the initial positive news, Austin still had fluid in his chest.
 To get extra support, he spent the first two weeks of his life in the Newborn/Infant Intensive Care Unit.

 When he was 4 days old, Austin underwent a procedure to seal off the leaks that allowed his lymphatic fluid to drain into his chest.
-Yoav Dori, MD, PhD, Director of CHOP’s Center for Lymphatic Imaging and Interventions, performed a magnetic resonance lymphangiography, imaging that uses MRI and contrast dye to map the anatomy of the lymphatic system and determine the exact location of lymphatic leaks.
+Yoav Dori, MD, PhD, Director of CHOP’s Jill and Mark Fishman Center for Lymphatic Disorders, performed a magnetic resonance lymphangiography, imaging that uses MRI and contrast dye to map the anatomy of the lymphatic system and determine the exact location of lymphatic leaks.

 Dr. Dori used a small needle to go through the lymph nodes in Austin’s groin and injected the contrast dye.
 Once the location of the leak was identified, Dr. Dori injected lipiodol, a special oil that is used to seal shut the leaks.